lukeweinbach/sales-email-classifier-PUBLIC/README.md

 Course Instructor - Tom McCoy
 Date of Submission - 05/06/2024

 This README describes the contents of the project directory.
-For more general information regarding the project's purpose and functionality, see the written report 'Final Project Paper'.
+For a more detailed overview of the project's purpose and functionality, see the written report, which is available on my LinkedIn page.
+Or, reach out to me via email at luke.weinbach@yale.edu

 **NOTE** This is a publicly available repository designed to exhibit the code for the project.
 The data-containing files "raw-data-final.xlsx" and "clean-data-final.csv" are not available for viewing, as they contain too much personal/company information of the sales team with whom I collaborated on this project.